 Semester of Graduation.
 There are three official graduation dates: May, August and December.
-Every SPPH candidate for a graduate degree must be registered in the semester of graduation.
+Every SPPH candidate for a graduate degree must be enrolled in the SPPH in the semester of graduation.
 Failure to graduate at the expected time requires additional registrations as necessary until graduation.
-Masters students are required to register for 9 hours.
-Off-campus students may register for 1 hour of independent study until graduation.
-Students receiving financial assistance should consult financial aid prior to reducing hours.

 Statement of Intention to Graduate.
-A student planning to graduate must file a Statement of Intention to Graduate with the SPPH office at the beginning of the semester of intended graduation.
-No candidate's name will be placed on a tentative list for graduation for any graduation date unless this statement has been received in the SPPH Office by the specified deadline.
+A student planning to graduate must file a Statement of Intention to Graduate with SPPH at the beginning of the semester of intended graduation.
+No candidate's name will be placed on a tentative list for graduation for any graduation date unless this statement has been received by SPPH by the specified deadline.
 The deadline to file the intent to graduate is posted on the SPPH website under Graduation Deadlines.